mnalis/StreetComplete/README.md

 - Ask for roof shape of all buildings
 - Ask for whether way is lit for more elements
 - Ask for tactile paving on all PT platforms
+- Allow setting lane count without setting the lane_markings tag (makeshift solution, will probably be superseeded by Mateusz Konieczny's implementation

 # Original README